tidev/titanium-docs/docs/guide/Alloy_Framework/Alloy_Guide/Alloy_PurgeTSS.md

 ---

 ## Key features of PurgeTSS

-- Provides almost 11,000 **[Tailwind-like utility classes](https://tailwindcss.com/)** ready to use in your projects.
+- Provides more than 19,000 **[Tailwind-like](https://tailwindcss.com/)** utility classes ready to use in your projects.
-- It creates a clean **`app.tss`** file with only the classes used in your project by parsing all your XML files.
+- Creates a clean **app.tss** file with only the classes used in your project by parsing all your XML files.
-- You can customize any of the default classes through a simple configuration file, or you can create _just-in-time_ classes with **arbitrary values** within the `Views`.
+- You can customize any of the default classes via a simple configuration file, or create **just-in-time** classes with **arbitrary values** within your Views.
-- You can easily use **Font Awesome**, **Material Design** and **Framework7-Icons** fonts in `Buttons` and `Labels`.
+- You can easily use icon fonts from **Font Awesome**, **Material Icons**, **Material Symbols**, and **Framework7-Icons** on Buttons and Labels.
-- You can create a **`fonts.tss`** file with all the class definitions and fontFamily selectors from any Icon, Serif, Sans-Serif, Cursive, Fantasy or Monospace font families.
+- Generates a **fonts.tss** file with all class definitions and `fontFamily` selectors for any icon, serif, sans-serif, italic, fancy, or monospace font.
+- Use the `shades` command to generate custom color shades from the given hex color to use in your projects.
+No need for a separate online too.
-- Includes an **Animation module** to apply basic 2D Matrix animations or transformations to any element or to an `Array` of elements.
+- Includes an **Animation module** to apply basic 2D Matrix animations or transform any element or array of elements.
-- Includes a simple two-dimensional **Grid System** to align and distribute elements in your views.
+- Includes a simple two-dimensional **Grid System** to align and distribute elements in your Views.

 ### Visit the official documentation site at [purgetss.com](https://purgetss.com) to learn more about PurgeTSS